 Point out the benefits of skiing au natural, the squeaky snow under foot on a cold January morning versus the slushy sounds of spring corn.
 You hear the swish of branches as you glide through snowy glades, and the occasional “woohoo” from a wicked happy skier.
 Or if all else fails, scare the iPod off your offspring with scary stories of skiers who couldn’t hear the Bombardier barreling down on them until their song was over.

-Mind you, I grew up skiing at Smugglers’ Notch in Vermont, back in the day of the Sony Walkman – a bulky bright yellow device that skipped several beats on serious steeps or bump runs.
+I grew up skiing old-school Smugglers’ Notch in Vermont, back in the day of the Sony Walkman – a bulky bright yellow device that skipped several beats on serious steeps or bump runs.
 Now I enjoy precious peace and quiet on her ski runs – unplugged from the din of downloads and ring tones.
 Read more on Distracted Skiing with Technology.